scarson/laserfiche.github.io/src/index.md

 ## Authenticating to the Swagger Playground

-Follow our step-by-step guide to authenticate and interact with our Swagger Playground.[Learn More](./docs/api/authentication/guide_authenticating-to-the-swagger-playground/)
+Follow our step-by-step guide to authenticate and interact with our Swagger Playground.
+[Learn More](./docs/api/authentication/guide_authenticating-to-the-swagger-playground/)

 ## Building Laserfiche Apps

-Start building apps using building block libraries that streamline the process of consuming the Laserfiche API.[Learn More](./docs/guides/guide_building-apps/)
+Start building apps using building block libraries that streamline the process of consuming the Laserfiche API.
+[Learn More](./docs/guides/guide_building-apps/)